 - Is the location in a low- or high-crime area?

 There are actually even more important points but you get the idea.
 Location is huge!

-Anyone with a real estate license knows that the neighborhood is very important as well, and not just for its appearance.
+Anyone with a real estate license knows that the neighborhood is very important.
+And not just for its appearance.
 Does the community have amenities?
 Is there a Homeowners Association (HoA)?
 What are their HoA dues?

 Make sure to ask your expert Realtor as many questions as possible about these issues.
 Zero in on your favorite two or three neighborhoods as you consider all your new home options.

 Budget and Expenses

 One of the essential things to know before buying a home is setting your budget.
 Speaking with a reliable loan officer before you start your house hunting is a smart move.
 This person will be able to help you focus only on homes that will fit your desired monthly payment.

 So where will the funds for this purchase come from?
 For many people, before they buy their new home they’ll need to sell their current home first.
 If you reside in Los Angeles you might use a home buying service like Sundae to get a quick sale.
 A large number of people will hire an agent to help them market their home for a higher sale price.